 - Convenience.
 With everything already booked and organised for you, the only thing you’ll have to arrange will be your flights.
 This takes so much headache and worrying off your trip planning, and will save you so much time.
 Trip planning can be a headache, and choosing your itinerary can take forever.
 G Adventures makes all of those decisions for you.
 It’s ideal if you want to relax on your trip, as all you’ll have to do is turn up at the time your tour leader tells you to and they’ll sort the rest.
 That mean no navigating unfamiliar bus stations trying to work out where you’re supposed to go!

 - Information.
 Guides for G Adventures are almost always locals themselves, and they love nothing more than teaching you about local culture, history and traditions!
-This is totally optional.
-In fact, the guide even joked that he wouldn’t be offended if we went to sleep whilst he spoke.
 They’ll also be super familiar with the locations you visit and will have priceless information such as which tours are worth your time, where to find the best cocktails and will also take you to their favourite local hangouts.
 For example, our awesome tour guide told us not to bother paying for hot springs entry in Monteverde and instead took us to some free hot springs that only locals knew about!

 What are the disadvantages of travelling with G Adventures?

 - There’s a risk with tour groups that you won’t really like anybody on the tour.
 This is rare, especially with G Adventures, who create separate tours for different age groups, so you’ll be surrounded by people who want to travel in the same style as you.
 I’d try not to worry about this.
 I met one of my best friends on the G Adventures Costa Rica trip, and we’ve since travelled to 3 other countries together!
 Even if you don’t make friends for life, it’ll still be better than travelling completely solo.